Static properties of two linearly coupled discrete circuits: Introduction

-The main novelty of our work is that we use exact diagonalisation techniques to characterize the many-body properties of the ground state of the two-ring system as a function of the tunneling parameters and onsite interaction strength.
-For instance, we investigate fragmentation, entanglement and quantum correlations properties of this elemental integrated circuit that can help to the guidance of future applications in atomtronics technologies.
-Moreover, these characteristic features of a many-body system are particularly relevant as recent experiments are already able to measure entanglement properties~\cite{entropy-experimental} and quantum correlations in these setups~\cite{correlation-experimental}.
+Depending on the relative value of its parameters, the model we investigate thus interpolates among different prototypical atomtronic systems and can hence capture not only standard ``asymptotic limits", but also interesting cross-over regimes, where the competition among different couplings is at its most crucial.
+The aim of this paper is hence to provide an exhaustive characterization of the ground state properties of two coupled rings, in a wide range of tunneling strengths and interactions.
+We use exact diagonalization techniques to characterize the ground state properties of the two-ring bosonic ladder as a function of the tunneling parameters and onsite interaction strength for different number of atoms.
+For instance, we investigate fragmentation, entanglement and quantum correlations properties of this elemental integrated circuit that can help to guide future applications in atomtronics technologies.
+We pay special attention to the commensurability or incommensurability of the number of atoms with respect to the total number of sites of the system.
+We discuss the main differences, and we show that they could be used to indirectly determine whether the number of trapped bosons is even or odd.
+For instance, when the number of atoms is odd, the two rings remain always entangled for any range of onsite interactions.
+We also provide analytical expressions in the limit of large interactions in the case of non commensurate number of atoms.
+These characteristic features of a quantum system are particularly relevant as recent experiments are already able to measure entanglement properties~\cite{entropy-experimental} and quantum correlations in these setups~\cite{correlation-experimental,REFEXTRA9}.

-Our paper is organized as follows: In Sect.~\ref{sec2} we describe the many-body Hamiltonian and present the parameters of the physical system.
-In Sect.~\ref{sec3} we give the analytical solutions of our model for the single-particle case and discuss the properties of the eigenstates of the non-interacting system.
-In Sect.~\ref{sec4} we move to the many-body problem; we present the exact diagonalization results and we investigate the static properties of the ground state of the system such as the von Neumann entropy, the correlations between different sites, the Schmidt gap, and the entanglement entropy.
+Our paper is organized as follows: In Sect.~\ref{sec2} we introduce the model Bose-Hubbard (BH) Hamiltonian as well as the parameters of the physical system.
+In Sect.~\ref{sec3} we present the analytical solutions of our model for the single-particle case.
+We discuss also the properties of the eigenstates of the non-interacting system and the low-lying energy spectrum obtained numerically.
+In Sect.~\ref{sec4} we consider $N$ bosons loaded in the two-ring lattice and, by numerical diagonalization of the Hamiltonian, we investigate the static properties of the ground state of the two-coupled rings for different values of $N$, as well as the effects of the non commensurability of the number of atoms with respect to the number of sites, such as fragmentation, correlations between different sites, Schmidt gap and the entanglement entropy.
 Finally, in Sect.~\ref{sec6} we provide the main conclusions of our work.